Who we are

 What about photos and videos?

-We may take photos and videos at our events to showcase your involvement and what you have achieved.
+We may take photos and videos at our events to show you were there what you have achieved.
 If you do not want to have your photo taken, you can speak to a trusted adult, parent, or guardian.
 It is your choice whether you want to have your photo taken or be in our videos.

-We share photos or videos in our magazines, websites, blogs, or social media (like Twitter, Instagram, or Facebook).
+We share photos or videos in our magazines, websites, blogs, or social media (like X, Instagram, or Facebook).
+We may share images from large or public events with event sponsors unless you have chosen to opt out.

 Why do you collect this information?

-- We need a way to contact you if you’ve signed up to one of our programmes
+- contact you if you’ve signed up to one of our programmes

-- We need to understand who is logging in and which account they’re trying to access
+- know who is logging in and which account they’re trying to access

-- We need to understand who is taking part in our programmes so that we can check whether they’re having an impact
+- know who is taking part in our programmes so that we can check whether they’re having an impact

 Giving us your information means that you can: